addhen/kanalytics/docs/usage.md

 }

 ```
+!!! tip

-**Note:** The tracker class eg. `FirebaseTracker` is used as the name of the tracker so by convention
+    The tracker class eg. `FirebaseTracker` is used as the name of the tracker so by convention
     it's better if you use the name of the analytics service provider in the tracker class name.
-This
-helps to know which tracker events have been sent to.
+    This helps to know which tracker events have been sent to.

 ## 2. Creating Interceptors